prom-io/ignite-back-end/README.md

 - It creates data owners and uploads files to Prometeus network;
 - It allows to prolong file storage duration;
-- It can show history of data sales;
+- It can show history of data sales.